slipwayhq/slipway_docs/docs/basics/laying-out-components.md

 ![Rig output](/img/docs/laying-out-components-40.png)

-Obviously in reality any ECharts input would be dynamically generated, probably by another Component.
+Obviously in reality any ECharts input JSON would be dynamically generated, probably by another Component.

 Or you might instead insert a [GitHub commit graph](https://github.com/jamesthurley/slipway_github_commit_graph),